digitaluniverse/lab-restricted-zone-notifier-using-EIS/explore_IEdgeInsights.md

         }
 ```

 Here we see the trigger set as "pcb_trigger" - this specifices that we will use ~/Workshop/IEdgeInsights-v1.5LTS/algos/dpm/triggers/pcb_trigger.py as the trigger script for our application.
-The script that creates the trigger is ~/Workshop/IEdgeInsights-v1.5LTS/VideoIngestion/VideoIngestion.py
+The script that calls the trigger is ~/Workshop/IEdgeInsights-v1.5LTS/VideoIngestion/VideoIngestion.py

 Classifier Setup: